 Meaning of Intangible Assets

-Intangible assets are those assets which have no physical identity or presence.
+Intangible assets are those assets that have no physical identity or presence.
 And therefore, one can not touch or see those assets.
-But they are identifiable and have a long term financial value for a business organization.
-They can be either created or acquired by purchasing from a third-party.
+But they are identifiable and have a long-term financial value for a business organization.
+They can be either created or acquired by purchasing from a third party.
 They are useful since they can help in generating revenues in an organization.
 Moreover, such assets cannot be used as a guarantee or collateral to get a loan; because the lender cannot take such an asset into custody in case of a default.

 Some examples of intangible assets are goodwill, patents, trademarks, copyrights, intellectual property rights, licenses, etc.

 - Valuation of Intangible Assets

 - Categories of Intangible Assets

 The formula for the valuation of intangible assets is: